Delaware • New Jersey • Pennsylvania

 • Surface water concentrations of PFAS appear to be below regional and national guidelines in areas designated as drinking water sources.

-• While significant decreases in some PFAS compounds have been observed in fish species, reduction in concentrations of other PFAS, such as PFOS, in fish tissue has been less substantial.
+• While significant decreases in some PFAS compounds have been observed in fish species, reduction in concentrations of other PFAS, such as PFOS, in fish tissue has been less substantial and has triggered fish consumption advisories in Basin states.

 • Sediment from the tidal main stem Delaware River have long-chain PFAS detected at low concentrations.